 A bank spokesperson said it waived more than $430 million in overdraft fees at customers’ requests from January 2020 through March 2021, according to The New York Times.

-Maloney’s Overdraft Protection Bill would prevent banks from charging a customer more than one overdraft fee in any calendar month, and would limit to six the number of overdraft fees a bank can charge a customer per year.
+Maloney’s bill would prevent banks from charging a customer more than one overdraft fee in any calendar month, and would limit to six the number of overdraft fees a bank can charge a customer per year.

 The bill also requires banks to make certain disclosures, such as their overdraft fee limit, opt-in policies and alternative options to overdraft coverage.